mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot.md

   - GPU hours: **0**
   - Storage TiB hours: **50** thousand
   - QPU minutes: **1440** minutes
 6. Program codes, methods and research objectives: Describe the intent and plan of the project in 200-500 words.
 In the pilot phase, acceptable use cases range from scientific curiosity via testing purposes to production-level research.
-The use has to be fully non-commercial.
+The use has to be fully non-commercial, and **all members** of the project have to be affiliated with a Finnish higher-education institution or state research organisation.
 7. Field of science: Select the best-matching
 8. Keywords: Add suitable keywords; include at least Helmi (remember to press “+ Add” to actually include the keyword)
 9. Terms of Use